 Shimano 105 is the workhorse groupset from the Japanese firm

 Next in line is Shimano 105, widely considered to be the Japanese company's first serious performance groupset.
-It's 10-speed (though set to change to 11-speed for 2015) and is found on bikes from around £1.200 to £2.000.
+As of 2015, it's 11-speed and is found on bikes from around £1.200 to £2.000.

 Shimano Ultegra sits one below the professional-level Dura-Ace.
 This 11-speed group has the same design features as the range topping Dura-Ace and offers all the performance most riders will ever need, but is 258g heavier than Dura-Ace.
 It can be found on bikes at £2,000 and above.